DIYbiosphere/sphere/docs/about/CODE OF CONDUCT.md

 layout: docs
 title: Code of Conduct
 permalink: /docs/about/coc/
-summary: In this section we delineate a common understanding of what constitutes a welcoming and enriching working environment
+summary: Common understanding of what constitutes a welcoming and enriching working environment
 ---

 This Code of Conduct (CoC)\* applies to project spaces and public spaces when an individual is representing the project or its community, online and offline.